roomasa/kickstarter-analysis/Written_Report_Template.md

 # Kickstarting with Excel

 ## Overview of Project
-Reviewing outcomes of different fund-raising campaigns
+The project is evaluating different fund-raising projects to help Louise make informed decisions regaridng her own fundraising campaign.
 ### Purpose
-To know how different campaigns fared in relation to their launch dates and their funding goals
+To specifically evaluate how different campaigns fared in relation to their launch dates and their funding goals
 ## Analysis and Challenges
 In order to evaluate campaigns based on launch dates, I created pivot tables and chart to visualize the data.
 ### Analysis of Outcomes Based on Launch Date